Last updated on February 22nd, 2018 at 02:04 pm

 - Are the homeowner's expectations for care of pets and property going to allow you to enjoy a destination the way you like to on holiday?
 What are the yard maintenance requirements?
 How many walks a day for the dogs?
 How long can the pets be left alone when you want to explore your destination?

-How to pick the best house sit- zero in on the assignment that is the best fit for you!
+How to pick the best house sit - zero in on the house sitting opportunities that are the best fit for you!

 What can you do beyond the house sitting sites filters to find the best fit?

-You can use HouseSitSearch, a powerful house sitting assignment search website!
-The thing we like the best about HouseSitSearch is it finds assignments that fit our preferences from all of the house sitting platforms and delivers the results all in one place, quickly and easily.
+You can use HouseSitSearch, a powerful house sitting opportunities site!
+The thing we like the best about HouseSitSearch is it finds assignments that fit our preferences from all of the house sitting websites and delivers the results all in one place, quickly and easily.

 The filters for location, dates, responsibilities, and platforms is the most detailed one we've ever seen.
 It's a great resource to use to fine tune your search efforts.